 Wanting to go ski touring at Coronet Peak?
 Please read our Ski Touring Guidelines and safety tips to ensure a safe and enjoyable experience.

-Sarah Sue, the western most run on the mountain, is the designated touring route due to reduced operational risk.
+During our winter operational season, Sarah Sue, the western most run on the mountain, is the ONLY designated uphill route.

 The highest risks for ski tourers are: